SanDutchmanCode/Caspersky/README.md

 > *"Take a nice cup of coffee and leave a message."*

 **Caspersky: The Friendly Ghost** is a nomadic digital entity running on an ESP32 microcontroller.
-Operating at the intersection of cybersecurity, and coffee culture, Caspersky lives in the hazy borderland between visibility and anonymity.
+Operating at the intersection of cybersecurity and coffee culture.
+Caspersky lives in the hazy borderland between visibility and anonymity.
 It is not a malicious tool, but rather a playful artistic statement and a living art piece that plays with the ether—challenging observers to question their digital hygiene.

 ---